Refinitiv/Real-Time-SDK/Java/README.md

 This provides TLS details that can be useful if TLS handshake failed

-# Obtaining the Refinitiv Field Dictionaries
+# Obtaining the LSEG Field Dictionaries

-The Refinitiv `RDMFieldDictionary` and `enumtype.def` files are present in this GitHub repo under `Java/etc`.
-In addition, the most current version can be downloaded from [MyRefinitiv.com](https://my.refinitiv.com/content/mytr/en/downloadcenter.html).
-Search for "Service Pack" and choose the latest version of Refinitiv Template Service Pack.
+The LSEG `RDMFieldDictionary` and `enumtype.def` files are present in this GitHub repo under `Java/etc`.
+In addition, the most current version can be downloaded from [MyAccount](https://myaccount.lseg.com/content/mytr/en/downloadcenter.html).
+Search for "Service Pack" and choose the latest version of LSEG Template Service Pack.

 # Maven Central

-For ease of product use, as of the RTSDK 1.2 release, Refinitiv maintains its RTSDK Jar files on Maven Central.
+For ease of product use, as of the RTSDK 1.2 release, LSEG maintains its RTSDK Jar files on Maven Central.

 You can download RTSDK libraries and dependencies from Maven Central using several different tools, specific procedural instructions are not included here.
 Maven uses the following syntax to specify RTSDK dependencies (this is *sample* code) :